ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 # How IPFS works

-Data in IPFS is addressed by its contents (<VueCustomTooltip label="A way to address data by its hash rather than its location (IPs)." underlined multiline>content addressing</VueCustomTooltip>), rather than a location, such as a server address (location addressing).
+Data in <VueCustomTooltip label="InterPlanetary File System"  abbreviation is-small>IPFS</VueCustomTooltip> is addressed by its contents (<VueCustomTooltip label="A way to address data by its hash rather than its location (IPs)." underlined multiline>content addressing</VueCustomTooltip>), rather than a location, such as a server address (location addressing).
 Various subsystems in IPFS are responsible for addressing, routing, and transferring content-addressed data.

 :::callout
-This guide is part 2 of a 2-part introduction to the basic concepts of IPFS.
-For the first part, what IPFS is and the problems it addresses, see [What is IPFS?](../concepts/what-is-ipfs.md).
+This guide is part 2 of a 2-part introduction to [the basic concepts of IPFS](../concepts/README.md#learn-the-basics).
+The first part, [IPFS and the problems it solves](../concepts/what-is-ipfs.md) defines what IPFS is and isn't, and problems it addresses.
 :::

-In this conceptual guide, you'll learn about the different subsystems that IPFS is comprised of work and how they work.
+In this conceptual guide, you'll learn about the different subsystems that IPFS is comprised of, and how they work.

 ## How IPFS represents data